CRH

 This presumably means that CRH triggers a cortisol reaction.
 Cortisol is known to inhibit inflammation.

 2.5.
-Neurotoxic effects of CRH in chronic stress¶
+Neurotoxic effects of CRH in chronic stress

-3. CRH agonists and antagonists as medication¶
+3. CRH agonists and antagonists as medication

 3.1.
-Areas of application of CRH agonists¶
+Areas of application of CRH agonists

 In the case of a hypoactive HPA axis, which can usually be identified by a flattened cortisostress response, fatigue, depressive symptomatology, hyperalgesia and increased immune / inflammatory reactions, CRH agonists could possibly be helpful.
 Areas of application could be, for example

-- Atypical depression
+- Atypical depression3

 - Bipolar disorder / manic-depressive disorder

-In our opinion, this results from the fact that bipolar depression, like atypical depression, is characterized by a flattened endocrine stress response.
+In our opinion, this results from the fact that bipolar depression, like atypical depression, is characterized by a flattened endocrine stress response. - Postpartum depression3

-- Fibromyalgia
+- Fibromyalgia3

-Chronic exhaustion syndrome (fatigue)
+- Chronic exhaustion syndrome (fatigue)3

 -